glasgowm148/ergonaut-handbook/Mining.md

 - Circulation is near 33m currently.
 Max 90m and full circulation in about 8 years
 - The Ergo Treasury locks 10% for the first 2-years (ending soon), before dropping to 4%
 - Ergo uses the [Autolykos](https://ergonaut.space/en/Autolykos) protocol
-  - Autolykos uses a non-linear difficulty algorithm.
+  - Autolykos uses a [non-linear difficulty algorithm](https://www.docdroid.net/mcoitvK/ergopow-pdf#page=2).
 The [difficulty over time](https://explorer.ergoplatform.com/en/charts/difficulty) is visible here.
 - [What about 51% attacks](https://www.reddit.com/r/ergonauts/comments/mgpnb7/51_attack_possibilities/) ?

+> Please don't mine direct to exchanges, and avoid pools who hold a significant % of the hashrate.
+{.is-warning}

 ## Requirements
-> Requirements: PC/Linux + GPU (Nvidia/AMD) of 6GB minimum as Ergo heavily relies on memory usage while the core processor sits idle.
+PC/Linux + GPU (Nvidia/AMD) of 6GB minimum as Ergo heavily relies on memory usage while the core processor sits idle.
-{.is-danger}

 For the [AMD miner](https://github.com/mhssamadani/Autolykos2_AMD_Miner), the compatible Operating Systems are